 This article is for Texas homeowners.
 Texas law places restrictions on home equity loans while other states have more liberal guidelines.

-Unlike other states, Texas does not allow a home to purchased using a home equity line of credit.
+Unlike other states, Texas does not allow a home to be purchased using a home equity line of credit.
 A Texas HELOC can only be done as a refinance loan.

 Texas HELOC Characteristics